Quasimodo at the King’s Head Theatre

 It is in this way that the piece is characterised by contrasts: where it succeeds, it succeeds brilliantly, but each success is often strangely accompanied by an odd directorial choice that jars with the viewer.
 Quasimodo, for now, is a work-in-progress, but it has ambitions to be something much bigger.

-Quasimodo is on at the King’s Head Theatre until the 13th April 2013.
-For further information or to book visit here.
+Quasimodo is at the King’s Head Theatre until 13th April 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Quasimodo here: